Conflict in Yemen, one of the poorest countries in the Middle East, has severely worsened the state of this fragile country.

 We offer legal and financial assistance, as well as psychosocial support services.

-There are more than 280,000 refugees and asylum seekers from other countries who have stayed in Yemen despite the conflict.
+There are 100,000 refugees and asylum seekers from other countries who have stayed in Yemen despite the conflict.
 They are particularly at risk and we continue providing them with protection and assistance.

 The conflict in Yemen has no end in sight, and with the level of humanitarian needs, the situation will only get worse.